Nonalcoholic Fatty Liver Disease & NASH

 How do doctors diagnose NAFLD?

-Doctors use your medical history, a physical exam, and tests to diagnose nonalcoholic fatty liver disease (NAFLD)—including nonalcoholic fatty liver (NAFL) and nonalcoholic steatohepatitis (NASH).
+Doctors use your medical history, a physical exam, and tests to diagnose nonalcoholic fatty liver disease, or NAFLD (also referred to as metabolic dysfunction-associated steatotic liver disease, or MASLD).

 Medical history